Fool-Yang/AlphaSnake-Zero/README.md

 Keras 2.3.1

 ## Instructions:
 Run train.py to start training models.
-If you enter an existing model name and a generation number greater than 0, it will try to start using the existing model (e.g. if you enter the model name "MySnake", and generation number "7", it will try to open the file "MySnake7.h5" in the "models" folder and start training).
+If you enter a starting iteration number greater than 0, it will try to start using the existing model (e.g. if you enter the model name "MySnake", and generation number "7", it will try to open the file "MySnake7.h5" in the "models" folder and start training).
 Otherwise it will create a new model and start training.
 All models will be stored in the "models" folder as .h5 files.

 Run test_models.py to watch some games played by the model.